Horticultural therapists use the therapeutic and mental health benefits of gardening to help others

 Career prospects

-Since horticultural therapy is a second career in many cases, therapists have often had a career in a related area such as occupational therapy, horticulture or teaching.
+As horticultural therapy is often a second career, many therapists have already had a career in a related area such as occupational therapy, horticulture, mental health or education.